apparebit/siteforge/README.md

 while also tolerating `ENOENT` errors.
 In that case, I considered the benefit of easier file operations far outweighing the drawbacks of maintaining such a grab bag.
 But in several other cases, that same trade-off very much favored not creating another package.
-The [@grr/inventory](packages/inventory) package is the other exception and, at first glance, appears even more random, notably when looking at the `File` class.
-But in that case the seeming randomness of features directly reflects the union of features necessary for processing a basic range of file types.
-In other words, domain-specific requirements justify the bundling.
+The [@grr/contentforge](packages/contentforge) package is the other exception and, at first glance, appears like a grab bag of functions that come in useful when statically generating a website.
+While that entails some arbitrariness, the package's selection of functionality actually is well-justified by covering the processing of basic content types, notably HTML, JavaScript, and CSS.

 ---